 “If I hadn’t left him, I believe he would have eventually killed me.
 I actually had to plan my escape.”
-It was hard to believe that the Cynthia I was looking at today, was the same girl she was reminiscing about.
+It was hard to believe that the Cynthia I was looking at today was the same girl she was reminiscing about.

-“My father was in the Navy, so my childhood was spent living around the world,” she said with a far-away look in her eyes.
-“I was born in Japan and graduated from high school in London.
-We then moved to Kansas City right after graduation, where my grandparents lived.
+“My father was in the Navy so my childhood was spent living around the world,” she said with a far away look in her eyes.
+“I was born in Japan and graduated high school in London.
+Then we moved to Kansas City right after graduation where my grandparents lived.
 I didn’t know a soul there.”
 Cynthia had to leave her friends and boyfriend in London and was not happy about starting life in an area where she didn’t know anyone.
 “I remember it as a sad and lonely time in my life.”
-At 18 years of age, her parents told her she had to start college at the
+At 18-years of age her parents told her she had to start college at the

-“It was 1977 and I was at an outdoor concert at the college, when John walked up to me and started talking,” Cynthia said.
-“He was six foot tall with long blonde hair and was macho looking.
+“It was 1977 and I was at an outdoor concert at the college when John walked up to me and started talking,” Cynthia said.
+“He was six foot tall with long blonde hair and macho looking.
 John had that bad boy image I was attracted to back then.
 He asked me if I wanted to take a ride on his motorcycle.
 From there, we started to hang out and we smoked a lot of dope together.”

 John came from a large family of six boys and two sisters.
-His dad was a raging alcoholic and his mother worked full-time in spite of taking care of everyone, the minute she walked in the door.
+His dad was a raging alcoholic and his mother worked full-time in spite of taking care of everyone the minute she walked in the door.
 John and Cynthia’s upbringing were literally worlds apart in every way.
-John chose to work rather than graduate from high school.
+John chose to work rather than graduate high school.

-They were driving down the highway in John’s parents’ car, when she experienced her first episode of physical abuse.
+They were driving down the highway in John’s parents car when she experienced her first episode of physical abuse.
 “The car broke down on the side of the highway and he became very angry.
 We were walking down the side of the road and he started screaming and pushing me.
 To see him behaving this way was very frightening, to say the least.”

-“But the fear of going to Houston by myself, made me decide at the last minute to ask him to come with me,” she said with regret.
+“But the fear of going to Houston by myself made me decide at the last minute to ask him to come with me,” she said with regret.
 John uprooted and followed her to Houston.
 It was then that the abuse only escalated.

-“He was so jealous of me being a flight attendant, since I traveled a lot.
+“He was so jealous of me being a flight attendant since I traveled a lot.
 He was very accusatory all the time.
-She remembered one story in particular, since she knew he fabricated it in his mind.
+She remembered one story in particular since she knew he fabricated it in his mind.

 “He accused me of inviting the guy working construction across the street to come over for coffee one day.
 Neither of us even drank coffee back then.
 In fact, we didn’t even own a coffee pot.”